 - Serve them hot/cold or at room temperature.
 I love to have them hot,

 - Batter for the outer layer should neither be thick nor very thin.
 The Udad dal batter should be thicker than a dosa batter, but slightly thinner than Idli batter.
-If the outer layer is very thick it will reduce the sweetness of poornalu as the outer layer would be thick.

 - If the batter is of thin consistency, the Boorelu will disintegrate.